rdenise/16S_dada2/README.md

 Before running the pipeline, you need to modify the config.yaml file to match your specific project requirements.

-reads_folder: This is the path to the folder containing your raw reads.
+`reads_folder`: This is the path to the folder containing your raw reads.
-reads_identifier: This is the string that identifies the pair end name in the raw read files.
+`reads_identifier`: This is the string that identifies the pair end name in the raw read files.
-output_folder: This is the path to the folder where you want to store the results.
+`output_folder`: This is the path to the folder where you want to store the results.
-silva_nr_train_set: This is the path to the SILVA NR99 reference database.
+`silva_nr_train_set`: This is the path to the SILVA NR99 reference database.
-lenght_reads: Th wanted size to trim the reads
+`lenght_reads`: Th wanted size to trim the reads

 ## Running the pipeline